fernandesyuri16/fernandesyuri16/README.md

 - 📢 I enrolled in a university in order to pursue knowledge, professional formation, qualifications, and development to pursue a career in the technology field.
 I am seeking knowledge through courses and certifications in order to acquire practical concepts.
 I am looking for experience!

 - 👨🏻‍💻 Back-end Developer; <br>
-- 📚 studying software engineering at Uni-FACEF; <br>
+- 📚 Studying software engineering at Uni-FACEF; <br>
 - 📧 Contact: yuricaparelliofc@gmail.com; <br>
 - 🎖️ I love challenges; <br>